Global Warming Solutions Act

 The Act requires Vermont to reduce greenhouse gas pollution to 26% below 2005 levels by 2025.
 Emissions would need to be 40% below 1990 levels by 2030 and 80% below by 2050.

-In addition to the emission reductions required by the statute, the law also directs the Council to consider opportunities for conservation through long-term carbon sequestration and identify actions Vermont communities can take to better prepare for more extreme weather.
+In addition to the emission reductions required by the statute, the law also directs the Council to consider opportunities for long-term carbon sequestration through, and strategies for helping Vermont communities prepare for the impacts of climate change.

 What is the Climate Council?

 The 23-member Vermont Climate Council was established by the Vermont Legislature.
-They are responsible for drafting the Climate Action Plan by December 1, 2021.
-The Vermont Agency of Natural Resources is supporting the work of the Climate Council which includes gathering input from Vermonters to inform the Action Plan.
+They are responsible for drafting the state's first Climate Action Plan by December 1, 2021, and updating the Plan every four years thereafter.